Lighting the High Level Bridge

 Citizens are invited to make requests based on the criteria outlined below.
-We strive to fulfill all eligible requests, but any confirmed request may be modified if a major local, national or international situation occurs.
+We strive to fulfil all eligible requests but any confirmed request may be modified if a major international, national or local situation occurs.

 If there is not a special request for a date, the bridge will be lit in a variety of colours.
-We do our best to fulfill the calendar, but requests may be changed if a major event occurs.
 This calendar is subject to change without notice.